RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #360, #361, #362, #363, #364, #365

+Holy hell that was a lot of work, but I've made solid progress.
+I ended up refactoring how the `kd ls` comamnd works and started centralizing filtering logic into it and created a new package to handle filtering.
+It was a hassle and took a lot of re-thinking, but so far so good. `kd build --changed` is now properly supported and other commands should be able to easily adopt new filters in the future when I want them.
+I did notice though on merge that it didn't properly publish, so I need to look at the publish command to figure out exactly what the problem is.
+I should be able to reduce the build times drastically after I finish this portion and then I can start looking into properly versioning and loading single file packages.
+Once I start doing that then I can go through and start converting all of my packages.
+Actually I'll probably need the [**ES Lint**](https://eslint.org/) plugin first.
+So I'll probably do that after handling the versioning portion.
+We shall see.
+Time for paid work.

 ## #357, #358, #359

 This morning I started tackling the problem of adding a `--changed` flag to the